A-Z GUIDE on choosing a Surfboard

 Avoid surfing all the way to the shore – Yes, the moments of bliss make you forget the time and space around you.
 The primary key as a beginner surfer is to catch as many waves as possible to get better at it – but surfing too close to the shore can break your fins or even the board.

 Arch your back – Not your neck when paddling.
 This prevents a sore neck later on.

 Stand in the middle of the board – to catch waves most efficiently.

 Always stay calm – Even if you find yourself in a situation or place on the ocean – that’s unfamiliar or making you anxious – stay calm.
 There’s always a way out even if the currents might circle you around.
-If you stay under the sets, don’t rush too much since the water will be full of air that will make it hard to surface for a breathe.
+If you remain under the sets, don’t rush too much since the water will be full of air that will make it hard to surface for a breathe.

-Look around – To see who else is surfing the waves.
+Look around – to see who else is surfing the waves.
 The basic etiquette – is to surf and let others surf.

 If you see people waiting in a clear line – wait for your turn at the end of the line.
 Always leave some space around you and others so that you could move freely when a large set is coming through.

 Whoever is closer to the middle part of the surfable area of the incoming wave – has the right to surf it first.

 Try Not To Lose Your Board – If you fall down the board and let go of it – the surfboard that’s rumbling through the breaking waves can hit somebody or yourself.
 Even worse – the leash can tangle up with someone else’s board.
 If you lose your board and trying to reach back at it by pulling the leash – be very careful when doing so and always try to protect your face.
 The water is never in a solid-state, so it’s very unpredictable to manifest your actions if there’s water in your eyes, you are short of breath and the surfboard that’s on a leash coming down from a wave.